Gordon J. Lau Elementary School: History

 A small private school was briefly mentioned as having started in late 1852 in a letter to the editors of the Daily Alta California, warmly concluding "if the Chinese can be induced to settle permanently among us, that in time our country will be greatly benefitted by their accession."
 A fundraising campaign was started six months later for a Chinese Mission to educate Chinese students in machinery and western religion.

-In September 1859 The Chinese School was opened as a segregated public school for Chinese students in San Francisco's Chinatown.
+In September 1859, the Chinese School was opened as a segregated public school for Chinese students in San Francisco's Chinatown.
 "Negroes, Mongolians, and Indians" were legally barred from attending public schools by a state law passed in 1860 which allowed the establishment of segregated schools instead.
+Prior to this in 1858, the state's first State Superintendent of Schools, Andrew Moulder, spoke about segregation of the state's schools.
+"If this attempt to force Africans, Chinese, and Diggers into our white schools is persisted, it must result in the ruin of our schools."
 Attendance was sporadic and low for several years afterwards as many children did not attend school.

 One reason for the low attendance rate may have been the lack of control the Chinese Americans had over school administration.
 Claiming a lack of funds, San Francisco Board of Education closed the school after only four months of operation, only to reopen it after the white community protested about integrating their schools.

 San Francisco segregated its Chinese school children from 1859 until 1871, when the city refused to fund any more classes for them.
 The California Political Code had been amended in 1866 to restrict enrollment in public schools to "all white children, between five and twenty-one years of age" (§53), and required that "children of African or Mongolian descent, and Indian children not living under the care of white persons" be educated in segregated schools (§57) which were to be separate but equal (§59).
 In 1870, the law was again rewritten to drop the requirement to provide any education for Chinese children, limiting the segregated separate but equal schools to "children of African descent, and Indian children."
 San Francisco Superintendent Denman cut funding from the Chinese School, which closed on March 1, 1871.
 After it closed, Chinese parents often sent their children to church schools or hired private teachers.